fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 Ilyas is mentioned 4 times in the Quran.
 He was the one who perfected his character.

-After death of the prophet Suleyman as, his kingdom was divided into two: Israel(Samaria) and Judah(Jerusalem).
+After death of the prophet Suleyman as, his kingdom was divided into two: Israel (Samaria) and Judah (Jerusalem).
 They started to go astray.
 Allah sent Ilyas to Samaria because they started worshipping an idol.
 They did not listen to Ilyas, so Allah sent a long-lasting draught.
 Ilyas challenged priests of the idol Ball.

 Ilyas is first mentioned as a prophet in Al-An'am 6:85.
 He invited his people who lived in Baalbek to monotheism, obeying God and abandoning sins.
 His main task was to prevent the idol-worshipping.
 After he faced persistence of his people for many years, cursed them with drought and people were inflicted with starvation.
 Ilyas' narrative in the Quran and later Muslim tradition resembles closely that in the Hebrew Bible and Muslim literature records Elijah's primary prophesying as taking place during the reign of Ahab and Jezebel as well as Ahaziah.

-Ilyas' figure has been identified with a number of other prophets and saints, including Idris, which is believed by some scholars to have been another name for Ilyas, and Khidr.

 ### Ilyas in the Quran